Honor Found in Decay

-Honor Found in Decay is the tenth studio album by American band Neurosis, released on October 30, 2012.
+Honor Found in Decay is the tenth studio album by American post-metal band Neurosis, released on October 30, 2012.
 The album is notable for incorporating elements of folk music while furthering the heaviness that was emphasized on Neurosis' previous album, Given to the Rising.
 Honor Found in Decay was lauded by Sputnikmusic for being "as challenging and engrossing a record as they have ever produced and an incredible celebration of the band's legendary career".
 Guitarist and vocalist Steve Von Till cautioned that "if you're going put our record on, it's not going to be a party".

-Overview
+Background

 Considering the title of the album, Steve Von Till conceded that the band members cannot agree on its precise meaning, but "one thing that really resonates with me is that decay is the natural state of all things over time...When shit's falling apart, that is when you see the people who have honor and will stand by what they said, or those that are self-serving or dishonorable and stab people in the back".

 Von Till characterized the band's development from Given to the Rising to Honor Found in Decay as focusing upon flow by contrasting harmony and disharmony.
 Writing for Decibel Magazine, Brent Burton noted that Honor Found in Decay "marks the first time Neurosis have successfully incorporated the songwriterly tendencies of Scott Kelly and Steve Von Till's solo careers.
 Folksy, but still explosively heavy".

 As Von Till explained, "I always see our evolution as spiralling inward towards a core; we're constantly getting purer and purer; to the essence of what our music is supposed to be."
 Von Till, noting that Neurosis' objective is to outdo its past efforts results, describes how this drive affects Neurosis' more recent albums:

 The interplay between harmony and dissonance was noted by several publications, with The Quietus describing Honor Found in Decay as "hideously punishing...yet beautiful".